 About Tesla

-Tesla is a female Goldendoodle almost 5 years old.
+Tesla is a female Goldendoodle about 5 years old.
 Carefully selected as a great representative of her breed, Jennifer decided to make her part of their program.
 Jennifer has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Goldendoodle